ClawTrace: Cost-Aware Tracing for LLM Agent Skill Distillation

 \subsection{SkillsBench Cross-Benchmark Evaluation}

-To test whether a SpreadsheetBench-trained skill transfers to other task types, we ran 30 SkillsBench \cite{li2026skillsbenchbenchmarkingagentskills} tasks under two conditions: baseline (\texttt{gpt-5.4} with no skill) and baseline plus the SpreadsheetBench-trained CostCraft skill.
-The 30 tasks cover data processing, scientific computing, document analysis, and code generation; none involves spreadsheets.
+To test whether a SpreadsheetBench-trained skill transfers to other task types, we ran the full SkillsBench \cite{li2026skillsbenchbenchmarkingagentskills} benchmark (84 tasks) under two conditions: baseline (\texttt{gpt-5.4} with no skill) and baseline plus the SpreadsheetBench-trained CostCraft skill.
+The tasks cover data processing, scientific computing, document analysis, security, code generation, video processing, and agent planning; none involves spreadsheets.
 Each task is graded by a Docker-contained pytest verifier that emits a binary pass/fail.
+Three N values appear in what follows.
+Of the 84 tasks, 4 failed at the Docker-eval container layer on both conditions (image build errors or test timeouts) and contribute no usable signal.
+The remaining tasks yield \textbf{82 cost-paired tasks} from which Figure~\ref{fig:skillsbench} is drawn, \textbf{74 quality-gradeable pairs} on which we report wins, regressions, and ties (8 had build or grading issues on at least one side), and \textbf{79 paired-direction tasks} for the cost-decrease direction statistic in the next paragraph (computed only on tasks where the baseline billed nonzero cost).
 ClawTrace's TraceCard compiler ran on every trace without modification.